Rainbow Family: Controversy

 An outbreak of shigellosis (bloody diarrhoea) occurred at the 1987 gathering in Joyce Kilmer Memorial Forest in Graham County, North Carolina, in the remote southwestern NC Great Smoky Mountains.
 Hundreds of participants were sickened, overwhelming area hospitals and EMS agencies.
 Graham County had no hospital.
-As Graham County's small EMS and five ambulances were overwhelmed, dozens of ambulances from as far away as Jackson County and the Cherokee Indian Reservation were dispatched.
+As Graham County's small EMS and five ambulances were overwhelmed, dozens of ambulances from as far away as Jackson County and the Eastern Band Cherokee reserve were dispatched.
 The outbreak was attributed to poor hygiene.
 The county sheriff requested outside law enforcement assistance.
 NC Governor Jim Martin ordered deployment of 50 NC state troopers, 25 state game wardens, and additional SBI agents.
 Dozens of deputies and police officers from surrounding jurisdictions, and over 75 US Forest Service law enforcement officers and agents responded from as far away as Alabama.
 State and federal criminal charges included hundreds of traffic and alcohol citations, with impoundment of dozens of vehicles.
 Hundreds of criminal charges included disorderly conduct, indecent exposure, DWI, alcohol violations, revoked licenses, stolen tags, stolen vehicles, drug charges, child neglect, weapons violations, assault, interfering with peace officers and at least one kidnapping.
 A prison department bus was called to handle the volume of arrestees.
 County jails in all of the southwestern NC counties were filled on July 4 weekend.
 Federal, state and local officers eventually charged a remaining group that refused to leave with trespassing on federal land, to bring the event to a close.

 A parvovirus outbreak among the dogs at a 2006 Rainbow Gathering in Big Red Park required 200 doses of vaccine and cost the Routt County Humane Society $800.
 Although Rainbow Family spokespeople have stated that the group removes its trash after gatherings, the Forest Service has criticized their cleanup efforts as being only "cosmetic" and "not rehabilitation by any stretch of the imagination."

 In Montana in 2000, then-governor Marc Racicot declared a "state of emergency" because of fears of the coming environmental destruction of the Rainbows on the National Forest.
 A year later, Dennis Havig, the District ranger from the nearby town of Wisdom, commented that "There were 23,000 people here and you can find virtually no trash.
 There's an aspect of diminished vegetation, but you'd have to look hard to see the damage.
 The untrained eye isn't going to see it."

 Summit County health officials also had a positive assessment of the site, said Bob Swensen, environmental director for the agency: "My opinion is, it looks as if no one had been there," Swensen concluded.
 "I'd have to give them an 'A' for their cleanup."